Hello all IFMSA members!

 There are airports at Vilnius, Kaunas and Palanga.
 You can find many cheap flights to Lithuania provided by low-cost airlines – Ryan Air, Wizz Air and other airline companies.

-Lithuanian Railways provide good connection from Vilnius to Kaunas, Klaipeda and Siauliai.
+Lithuanian Railways provide a good connection from Vilnius to Kaunas, Klaipeda and Siauliai.

 Public transport in urban districts include buses and trolleybusses which usually run from 06:00 to 23:00

-One great thing started in Vilnius and Kaunas is bicycle sharing systems - http://www.citybee.lt/lt/bzz-kaunieciai/ (Kaunas), https://www.cyclocity.lt/en/ (Vilnius).
-Car sharing app gives you option to rent a car with an app from 1min to a couple of days, easy to use and register: http://www.citybee.lt/en/
+- Car-sharing apps give you an option to rent a car with an app from 1min to a couple of days, easy to use and register: Citybee, Spark.

-Also Lithuanian developers introduced a great app which combines all the possible means of transport as well as an opportunity to buy the tickets through the app.
-It will be a great help for you while being in Lithuania - https://www.trafi.com/lt
+- Also, Lithuanian developers introduced a great app which combines all the possible means of transport as well as an opportunity to buy the tickets through the app.
+It will be a great help to you while being in Lithuania - Trafi.

 *Make sure to bring your ISIC.
 If you are a EU citizen, you will get great discounts on transportation.